Your Brain In Love: Dopamine, Oxytocin, And More

 To know more about what happens in your brain when you are falling in love, you may benefit from understanding neurotransmitters and brain areas involved in emotions.

 Neurotransmitters have physiological jobs, such as starting, stopping, accelerating, or slowing down different bodily functions, and play a notable role in emotions like romantic love.
-At times, you may notice that your body feels emotions too, not just your mind.
+At times, you may even notice that your body feels emotions too, not just your mind.

 Neurotransmitters are released by nerve cells to convey nerve impulses, occurring throughout the nervous system and brain.
 In the brain, special cells called "receptors" receive neurotransmitters.
 However, neurotransmitters don't always remain in the brain; the body may gradually reabsorb them, especially if there's a shortage of receptors or if receptors are damaged.

-Many medications for mental health conditions, including clinical depression and negative emotions, work by preventing the body from reabsorbing neurotransmitters before your brain can use them.
-However, not all mental health medications function this way.
+Many medications for mental health conditions, including clinical depression and negative emotions, work by preventing the body from reabsorbing neurotransmitters before your brain can use them, though, not all mental health medications function this way.

 Rawpixel